VasileiosCharalampakis/Thesis/README.md

-# Thesis
+# Thesis: ¨Software development for the assessment of the safety provided by typical grounding configurations of high-voltage installations"

 MATLAB application for assessing the safety of typical grounding configurations in high-voltage installations based on IEEE and CELENEC standards.

-## Software development for the assessment of the safety provided by typical grounding configurations of high-voltage installations

 # Description:
 This repository contains the implementation of a software tool developed for the assessment of safety provided by typical grounding configurations of high-voltage installations.
 The software was developed in MATLAB and evaluates safety based on two standard grounding configurations: IEEE and CENELEC.